 Do you ever question the decisions you’ve made – how your life has turned out?

-He seeks refuge in his work (cue smoking), and in the company of the mercurial Oscar-winning actor Miller Moore, who’s set to star in Henry’s next play – if he’s sober enough to put a coherent sentence together.
-But Henry’s thoughts regularly return to Sadie, who’s dealing with a family crisis and a potential job offer that could move her across the country.
+He seeks refuge in his work (cue smoking), and in the company of the bookstore-stalker Ezra Cooper, and mercurial Oscar-winning actor Miller Moore, the latter who’s set to star in Henry’s next play -— if he’s sober enough to put a coherent sentence together.
+But Henry’s thoughts regularly return to Sadie, who’s got family-related worries of her own.

 The debut novel by screenwriter S.J.
-Coules (A Day Like Today), Leaving Sadie is a tale of love, family, friendship, the arts, and ambition in the unpredictable 21st century.
+Coules (A Day Like Today), Leaving Sadie is a tale of love, friendship, the arts and ambition in the unpredictable 21st century.